 "In a tone ranging from domestic comedy through social observation to bitter outrage, the author explores the difficulties of life in Palestine, the complex relationships of village life, and the oppression and contradictions of life under occupation."—The Austin Chronicle

 "Sharing his story and photos with readers, Shihab both memorializes his homeland and pays tribute to his adopted land."—Al Jadid

 "Shihab listens with a sharp ear for revealing dialogue and sets vivid scenes with a keen eye. . . .
 This truthful memoir will engender deep understanding—in wise and humane terms—about wounds that remain unhealed beneath the looming shadow of a wall."—World Literature Today

-Aziz Shihab was the founding editor of the independent Dallas newspaper the Arab Star.
-He wrote about the Middle East for the Dallas Morning News and the San Antonio Express-News.
+Aziz Shihab is known for his independent newspaper, The Arab Star.
+He has written about the Middle East for The Dallas Morning News and The San Antonio Express-News.

 5.5 x 8, 176 pages, 17 black and white illustrations